rubyaj24/ktu_tui/docs/architecture.md

 I was tired of opening a browser, logging into the portal, clicking through menus, and waiting for pages to load every time I needed to check my grades, exam schedule, or profile.
-I wanted something I could launch from my terminal and navigate with a few keystrokes — no mouse, no tabs, no JavaScript spinner.
+I wanted something that could launch from my terminal and navigate with a few keystrokes — no mouse, no tabs, no JavaScript spinner.

 ---